Joseph Colombo: First Colombo War

 Colombo followed his father into the Profaci family.
 He became one of the family's top enforcers, and soon became a capo.

-On February 27, 1961, the Gallos kidnapped four of Profaci's top men: underboss Magliocco, Frank Profaci (Joe Profaci's brother), capo Salvatore Musacchia and soldier John Scimone.
+On February 27, 1961, the Gallos kidnapped four of Joe Profaci's top men: underboss Magliocco, Frank Profaci (Joe Profaci's brother), capo Salvatore Musacchia, and soldier John Scimone.
 Profaci himself eluded capture and flew to sanctuary in Florida.
 While holding the hostages, Larry and Albert Gallo sent Joe Gallo to California.
 The Gallos demanded a more favorable financial scheme in return for the hostages' release.
 Gallo wanted to kill one hostage and demand $100,000 before negotiations, but his brother Larry overruled him.
 After a few weeks of negotiation, Profaci made a deal with the Gallos.
-Profaci's consigliere Charles "the Sidge" LoCicero negotiated with the Gallos and all the hostages were released peacefully.
+Profaci's consigliere Charles "The Sidge" LoCicero negotiated with the Gallos and all the hostages were released peacefully.
 However, Profaci had no intention of honoring this peace agreement.
 On August 20, 1961, Profaci ordered the murder of Gallo family members Joseph "Joe Jelly" Gioielli and Larry Gallo.
 Gunmen allegedly murdered Gioilli after inviting him to go fishing.
 Larry Gallo survived a strangulation attempt in the Sahara club of East Flatbush by Carmine Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
 The Gallo brothers had been previously aligned with Persico against Profaci and his loyalists; The Gallos then began calling Persico "The Snake" after he had betrayed them.
 The war continued and resulted in nine murders and three disappearances.
 With the start of the gang war, the Gallo crew retreated to the Dormitory.